hsnucnmc/winter-2022/nginx.md

 # Nginx - SSL

-To enable SSL, Nginx should have certificate and key file, adn both of them have been generated before.
+To enable SSL, Nginx should have certificate and key file, and both of them have been generated before.

 After that, the virtual host should listen to 443 port.